RaynorUE/snich/FeatureRoadmap.md

     - Show Loading dialog and progress indicator.
 Need to test with big app if this will let us edit...
     - Also need to make sure we filter the files loaded based on the synced records...
     - Will be hard to get counts first, so maybe we just show / update the total number of tables to sync and how many tables we've processed?
+    - Show warning if files existed for tables not configured.
+Give button to open list of tables?